Note: This feature was previously called Groups. See blog post

 There are many ways to utilize Companies.

-Once you have configured Companies, they’ll show up on the Companies tab next to Users.
+Once you have configured Companies, they’ll show up on the Companies page in the sidebar below Users.

 Dive further into a company and see its members and attributes.